SkylineCommunications/dataminer-docs/connector-help/connector_help/Novel_Supertv_MIS.md

 ---
-uid: Connector_help_Novel-Supertv_MIS
+uid: Connector_help_Novel_Supertv_MIS
 ---

-# Novel-Supertv MIS
+# Novel Supertv MIS

-With the **Novel-Supertv MIS** (Media Information System) connector, it is possible to monitor and manage Novel-SuperTV's Media Information System software.
+With the **Novel Supertv MIS** (Media Information System) connector, it is possible to monitor and manage Novel SuperTV's Media Information System software.

 ## About